shameer/Culturia/README.md

 - `<session>` has a `<connection>` as parent.
 It's not threadsafe.
 - `<cursor>` has a `<session>` as parent.

-The last section is about the optional but useful packing procedures.
+The last section is about the optional but useful *packing procedures*.
 This is important to read this section to better understand wiredtiger and debug your programs.